kensanata/face/README.md

    and the following command line: `convert -blur 0x1 +dither -remap tintenblau.png scan1.jpg source1.png` – this forces the image to use the [Tintenblau](tintenblau.png) Palette (and loses the grid).
+   We're also moving from JPG (which is what your scanner probably produced) to PNG.

 3. Cut the image into elements using [cutter.pl](cutter.pl).
 It cuts the scan into 5 × 5 images of 450 × 600 pixels each and labels them